quantumlib/Cirq/docs/simulation.md

 ### Mixed state simulations

 In addition to pure state simulation, Cirq also supports simulation of mixed states.
-The simulator for this is not as efficient as the pure state simulators, but they allow for a large class of noisy circuits to be run, as well as keeping track of the density matrix of the simulation, which can allow for more exact simulation (for example the pure state simulator's Monte Carlo simulation only allows from sampling from the density matrix, not explicitly having access to the entries of the density matrix).
-Mixed state simulation is supported by
+The simulator for this is not as efficient as the pure state simulators, but they allow for a larger class of noisy circuits to be run, as well as keeping track of the density matrix of the simulation.
+This later fact can allow for more exact simulations (for example the pure state simulator's Monte Carlo simulation only allows  sampling from the density matrix, not explicitly giving the entries of the density matrix like the mixed state simulator can do).
+Mixed state simulation is supported by by the ``cirq.DensityMatrixSimulator`` class.

 Here is a simple example of simulating a channel using the mixed state simulator